Jacques Torres’ Best Chocolate Chip Cookies

 This recipe is truly the Best Chocolate Chip Cookie Recipe!
 A few tricks like 2 types of flour and aging the dough make a huge difference.
 Perfect in every way!

 These famous New York Times Chocolate Chip Cookies took over Nestles Tollhouse as our family’s favorite cookies.
-Whether it’s their huge size, fabulous chewy texture or the delicious caramel undertones, this is the Jacques Torres’ Secret Chocolate Chip Cookies you’ll ever find!
+Whether it’s their huge size, fabulous chewy texture, or delicious caramel undertones, Jacques Torres’ Secret Chocolate Chip Cookies are the best you’ll ever taste!

-- First, there is the unusual combination of bread flour and pastry (or cake) flour instead of all-purpose.
+- First, there is the unusual combination of bread flour and pastry (or cake) flour instead of ordinary all-purpose flour.

 - Also, these are filled with loads of chocolate, but not just ordinary chocolate chips, although those will work in a pinch.
-But chocolate disks or feves (affiliate links).
+But choclate discs or feves (affiliate link).
 I find a Guittard version at Sur la Table or Williams-Sonoma.